These brothers got an up-close look at one of the ocean's most feared predators.

 Australia, the land down under is home to a seemingly endless list of creatures that can kill you.
 Among the most feared is arguably the great white shark or "white pointer" as it is often called down there.
 Giant great whites are not an uncommon sight in Australia and as evidenced by this incredible footage, some people down there have learned to live with them.

-Two brothers were out chumming for snapper off the city of Perth when the giant ocean predator responded instead.
+Two brothers were out chumming for snapper off the city of Perth in July 2020 when the giant ocean predator responded instead.

 Most people's reaction would be to shift the boat into a high gear and motor away as quickly as possible.
 Not these two.
 One of them had a GoPro camera on a stick and he decided to get some spectacular shots as the big fish bumped their boat multiple times.